Return to the BUILD

 Fit the Transmission Case Right Bracket to the other side of the transmission with two (2) DM screws:

 Wow!
 I’m so happy to finally have the manual transmission mounts installed, but otherwise, there was not a whole lot to do in this issue.
-The only metal parts were the transmission mounts, everything else is plastic.
-But, we are one step closer to installing the engine!
+Still, we are one step closer to installing the engine!

 Issue 24 – Pulleys, Belts